 Take note of any changes

 If you wake up with swollen eyes, puffy skin, or under eye circles, it might mean you need to make changes in your life beyond skincare.
 Simple changes like getting a good night’s sleep, drinking more water (and less booze) during the day can really help.
-But since we can’t change the past, try a chilled jade roller (straight from the freezer) can help depuff your face.
+But since we can’t change the past, try a chilled jade roller (straight from the fridge) can help depuff your face.
 Also consider using an eye cream for both the morning and night, I personally use Tula’s Glow & Get It Eye Balm for the day.

 Prep for the day ahead